cudmore/cudmore.github.io/_posts/2016-11-20-Prairie-scope-analysis.md

 Acquisition and analysis workflow for Prairie two-photon scope

-PUT THIS TOGETHER WITH CURRENT NOTES SITTING ON DESKTOP OF COMPUTER
+PUT THIS TOGETHER WITH CURRENT NOTES SITTING ON DESKTOP OF SCOPE COMPUTER

 [Operator's Manual][Ultima-Operators-Manual-Rev-B] pdf

 Scope ID is 4647

 [Original Quote][1] pdf

+[Download Prairie View][3].
+Password for 5.3 is 'glial'

 ## Current workflow